 Charging at the superchargers was also pleasant.
 At each supercharger I stopped at there were a couple of other Teslas there and it was interesting to chat to their owners.
 I may have required a little bit of guidance with how to charge my car at the first charger I went to!

 The car really didn’t take long to charge.
 Once I’d bought myself a tea and used the toilet at the services, the car was always nearly up to charge.
 The only time it took longer was when I decided to charge it to 100% at Abington (the last charger before Kenmore).
 It turns out that the last bit of charge happens incredibly slowly!

-Did I make it to Scotland?
+Did I make it to Scotland in the Tesla?

 I arrived at Kenmore with 100 miles left on the car.
 This wasn’t encouraging for returning to Abington services!
 However, to my absolute relief I discovered there were 4 electric vehicle charges at my accommodation.
 I could have danced with delight!
 This meant I could charge the car each night and thus use the car whilst I was staying in Scotland.
 It also meant I could return to Abington services with ample charge.